conradhodge/win-dev/README.md

 ## Setup

 You will need to install some pre-requisites prior to running the provisioning scripts.
-Open the Linux console and type the following command:
+Open the Ubuntu console and type the following command:

 ```shell
 ./setup.sh